IceHe/lib/mac/setup-guide.md

 NOTE : You can search available softwares you need on [Homebrew Formulae](https://formulae.brew.sh).

-## Homebrew-Cask
+## Homebrew Cask

 Homebrew-Cask extends Homebrew and allows you to install the large binary files via a command-line tool.

-> RECOMMEND to install Apps via Homebrew-Cask
+RECOMMEND to install Apps via Homebrew-Cask

 ### Required